-Nick Bandiera joins the CDFG in Fall 2015 and will be using his MechE chops on the carbon fiber 3D printing project.
+Nick Bandiera joined the CDFG in Fall 2015 and used his MechE chops on our carbon fiber 3D printing project.

 Philipp Herholz’s home university is TU Berlin.
-He visited and studied with the MIT Computer Graphics group back in 2012 and returned to the area in 2015, continuing his research with various members of the MIT Computational Fabrication group.
+He visited and studied with the MIT CSAIL Computer Graphics Group back in 2012 and returned to the area in 2015, continuing his research with various members of the MIT Computational Design and Fabrication Group.